From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models: Introduction

-\paragraph{On logarithmic fluctuations.} Our approach is inspired by Lawler, Bramson and Griffeath's work \cite{lawler92}.
-We develop three original ideas: (i) we propose a cluster growth model, the {\it flashing processes}, whose covering mechanism is simpler than internal DLA, (ii) we look at an intermediary scale, {\it the scale of cells}, since the deviations of the number of visits decrease with the cell-length, (iii) we build a coupling between internal DLA and {\it flashing processes} which allows to transport bounds from one model to the other.
+Our approach is inspired by Lawler, Bramson and Griffeath's work \cite{lawler92}.
+We develop three original ideas: (i) we propose a cluster growth model, the \textit{flashing process}, whose covering mechanism is simpler than internal DLA; (ii) we look at an intermediary scale, \textit{the scale of cells}, since the deviations of the number of visits decrease with the cell-length; (iii) we build a coupling between \textit{flashing process} and internal DLA which allows us to transport bounds from one model to the other.

 Let us describe how the idea of an intermediary scale is used in the context of flashing processes.
 Recall that we first partition $\Z^d$ into a sequence of concentric shells.
 Each shell is partitioned into cells whose side length equals the width of the shell.
-Now, we observe that a site has good chances to lie inside the cluster if some cell, say $\C$ about this site, is crossed by {\it many} explorers.
-The notation $W(\eta,\C)$ refers to the number of explorers visiting $\C$, when their initial configuration is $\eta$.
-We drop the index $n$ appearing in $W_n(\eta,z)$ since there are no more constraint on not escaping the ball $\B(0,n)$.
-Now, the coupon-collector nature of the covering mechanism suggests that for some positive constant $\alpha_d$, \be{size-C} W(\eta,\C)\ge \alpha_d |\C|\times \log(|\C|)\quad \Longrightarrow \quad \C\subset A(N) \mbox{ with a large probability.} \ee We neglect in these heuristics the $\log(|\C|)$ term in \reff{size-C}.
+Now, we observe that a site has good chances to lie inside the cluster if some cell, say $\C$, about this site, is crossed by \textit{many} explorers.
+The notation $W(\eta,\C)$ refers to the number of explorers visiting~$\C$, when their initial configuration is $\eta$.
+We drop the index $n$ appearing in $W_n(\eta,z)$ since there are no more constraints on not escaping the ball $\B(0,n)$.
+Now, the coupon-collector nature of the covering mechanism suggests that for some positive constant $\alpha_d$,